How Can a Judge Tell if Someone is Lying?

 Verbal Cues

 Verbal cues can also indicate whether or not someone is lying.
 These cues can include inconsistencies in their story, a lack of detail, or unusual language.
-When someone is lying, they may struggle to maintain a consistent story, and their words may lack specific details.
-They may also use unusual language that is not typical of their normal speech patterns.
+When someone lies, they may struggle to maintain a consistent level, and their words may lack specific details.
+They may also use distinctive language not typical of their everyday speech patterns.

 Psychological Cues

-Psychological cues can be more difficult to detect, but they can be just as telling.
+Psychological cues can be more challenging to detect but can be just as telling.
 These cues can include micro-expressions, voice changes, and behavioral changes.
-Micro-expressions are brief facial expressions that occur when someone is trying to conceal their true emotions.
-Voice changes can include pitch, tone, and speed.
+Micro-expressions are brief facial expressions when someone tries to conceal their genuine emotions.
+Voice changes can consist of pitch, tone, and speed.
 Behavioral changes can include sweating, increased heart rate, and changes in breathing patterns.

 Technology and Lie Detection

-Technology has also allowed for the development of various lie detection techniques.
+Technology has also allowed for the development of various lie-detection techniques.
 These techniques include the polygraph test, brain scans, and voice stress analysis.
-The polygraph test measures various physiological responses, such as heart rate and blood pressure, to determine whether or not someone is lying.
-Brain scans can detect changes in brain activity that occur when someone is lying.
+The polygraph test measures multiple physiological responses, such as heart rate and blood pressure, to determine whether or not someone is lying.
+Brain scans can detect changes in brain activity when someone is lying.
 Voice stress analysis measures changes in vocal patterns that can indicate deception.

 Limitations of Lie Detection